OpenTransitTools/transitcast/README.md

     go build ./app/gtfs-loader
 	go build ./app/gtfs-monitor
+    go build ./app/model-mgr

 #### Database

 Uses a postgresql database.
 Create a user and database, and 'grant all on database' to that user.

 The project doesn't currently generate or maintain its own schema.
-So run the contents of ddl.sql on the database while logged in as that user.
+Run the contents of ddl/schedule_and_monitor_ddl.sql followed by ddl/models_ddl.sql on the database while logged in as that user.

 The 'observed_stop_time' and 'trip_deviation' tables are partitioned.
 Partitions will need to be manually created before the table can be used by the gtfs-monitor program.
 For example to create partitions for the month of August and